-The purpose of the Hematology/Oncology Pharmacy Association (HOPA) Continuing Pharmacy Education (CPE) Program is to provide members with opportunities for lifelong learning and assistance in fulfilling their maintenance of certification and licensure requirements, thereby promoting excellence in the provision of pharmacy care.
+The purpose of the Hematology/Oncology Pharmacy Association’s Continuing Pharmacy Education (CPE) Program is to provide members with opportunities for lifelong learning and assistance in fulfilling their maintenance of certification and licensure requirements, thereby promoting excellence in the provision of pharmacy care.

 Definition of Continuing Pharmacy Education

-Continuing education for the profession of pharmacy is a structured educational activity designed or intended to support the continuing development of pharmacists and/or pharmacy technicians to maintain and enhance their competence.
-Continuing pharmacy education (CPE) should promote problem-solving and critical thinking and be applicable to the practice of pharmacy.
+Continuing education for those in the profession of pharmacy is a structured educational activity designed or intended to support the continuing development of pharmacists and pharmacy technicians to maintain and enhance their competence.
+CPE should promote problem solving and critical thinking and be applicable to the practice of pharmacy.

 Definition of Commercial Bias

 HOPA recognizes that you are a lifelong learner who has chosen to engage in CPE to identify or fill a gap in knowledge or skill and to attain or enhance a desired competency.
-As part of HOPA’s duty to you as a learner, you have the right to expect that your CPE experience with HOPA will include the following:
+You have the right to expect that, as part of HOPA’s fulfillment of its duties to you as a learner, your CPE experience with HOPA will include the following:

 - promotes improvements or quality in health care